pglushkov/GettingCleaningData_CourseProject/README.md

 manner, step-by-step.
 Although, there are some alterations to the task workflow, that author of the code found reasonable:

-* Step 2 is not performed on the dataset from Step 1.
-Instead we just find features of interest and memorize column indices to later extract them in final step
+* Step 2 is not directly performed on the dataset from Step 1.
+Instead we just find features of interest and memorize their column indices.
+Actual extraction of feaatures of interes is performed on a final tidy-dataset.
-* Step 3 is not performed on the dataset from Step 1.
-We will perform this absolutely necessary and very important action on the final dataset.
+* Step 3 is not directly performed on the dataset from Step 1.
+We will perform this absolutely necessary and very important action on the final tidy dataset.
-* Step 4 is also no performed on the dataset from Step 1.
-This another reasonable and sane action will be issued on the final dataset.
+* Step 4 is also not directly performed on the dataset from Step 1.
+This another reasonable and sane action will be issued on the final dataset as well.

-Aside from mentioned minor alterations, code works step-by-step according to the task.
-Comments are placed along the lines in case some poor soul will have to read them.
+Aside from mentioned minor alterations, code works pretty much according to the task.
+Comments are placed along the lines in case some unfortunate soul will have to read them.
 So there's no reason to write code description twice, lets just leave it there.

 ## Some important details